2021 Mnet Asian Music Awards: Asia Music categories

 Artists from Japan, Greater China, Thailand, Indonesia, and Vietnam who have worked on songs released from October 1, 2020, to September 30, 2021.

 Professional categories

 Music experts who participated in the production, creation, activities etc., of K-Pop's records and digital songs released from October 1, 2020, to September 30, 2021.

 Winners and nominees

 Winners and nominees are listed in alphabetical order.
 Winners listed first and highlighted in bold.

 Online voting for Worldwide Fans' Choice Top 10 opened on the official website and Twitter on November 4, 2021.
 Online voting for Worldwide Icon of the Year opened on the official MAMA website and Twitter on November 25, 2021.
 Voting on the official website and Apple Music ended on December 9, 2021, while voting on Twitter ended during the live broadcast.

 Main Awards

-The list of nominees for all categories excluding TikTok Album of the Year, TikTok Worldwide Icon of the Year, and Best Music Video, were announced on November 3, 2021, through the official website.
+The list of nominees for all categories excluding Album of the Year, Worldwide Icon of the Year, and Best Music Video, were announced on November 3, 2021, through the official website.